What is Altitude Sickness?

 Studies have been able to identify gene variations that appear to increase an individual’s risk of developing HAPE and some other altitude-related disorders.

 How Is Altitude Sickness Detected?

 The first symptoms of AMS are commonly rapid breathing, rapid heart rate, and headache.
 These symptoms may not be dangerous on their own, but in rare cases, AMS can progress to HACE and/or HAPE, so even mild symptoms shouldn’t be ignored.

-HACE progresses rapidly and can only be stopped with a shift, decisive intervention.
-The symptoms often begin overnight while the sufferer is sleeping, and because HACE adversely affects thought processes, the sufferer might not recognize the symptoms on their own.
+HACE progresses rapidly and can only be stopped with shift, decisive intervention.
+The symptoms often begin overnight while the sufferer is sleeping, and because HACE adversely affects thought processes, the sufferer might not recognize the signs on their own.
 It is often up to the people around the sufferer to identify the symptoms and take action.